 - salt and pepper

-- Drizzle over the olive oil and season the birds with salt and pepper and roast uncovered for 1 1/2 hours and until the chickens are cooked (I turned them over half way through so that the underside gets golden brown and crispy too)
+- Drizzle over the olive oil and season the birds with salt and pepper and roast uncovered for 1 1/2 hours and until the chickens are cooked.
+I roast with the breast side up for 30 minutes, then flip them so the underside goes golden for hte next 30 minutes and hten flip it back up right for the final 30 minutes.

 - Strain the pan juices, onion and carrot and use this delicious jus as your gravy